jeroenhe/node-red-contrib-openhab3/README.md

 ## Nodes

 See [77-openhab2.html](77-openhab2.html) for info on the provided nodes.
+This is best viewed from Node-RED, per node.

 ## Testing the plugin

-Docker is used to test this plugin in a clean Node-RED and OpenHAB v2 and v3 environment.
-The version on disk is installed into Node-RED before the service is started (inside the container), so any changes can be quickly tested.
 Prerequisites for running this test environment are docker and docker-compose.
+It allows you to test this plugin for development purposes.
+Docker is used to start a clean Node-RED, OpenHAB v2 and OpenHAB v3 environment, with this plugin installed into Node-RED before the service is started (inside the container).

     # Start by running Node-RED and OpenHAB
     ./run.sh